fieldtrip/website/example/irasa.md

 IRASA allows distinguishing rhythmic activity from concurrent power-spectral 1/f modulations.
 The technique virtually compresses and expands the time-domain data with a set of non-integer resampling factors prior to Fourier-based spectral decomposition.
 As a result, rhythmic components in the power-spectrum are redistributed while the arrhythmic 1/f distribution is left intact.
 Taking the median of the resulting auto-spectral distributions extracts the power-spectral 1/f component, and the subsequent removal of the 1/f component from the original power-spectrum offers a power-spectral estimate of rhythmic content in the recorded signal.
 Below we demonstrate the [IRASA](https://link.springer.com/article/10.1007/s10548-015-0448-0) technique on simulated data containing both rhythmic and arrhythmic content.

 Further below, we demonstrate the [extraction of spectral features](https://elifesciences.org/articles/48065) based on IRASA.
-This adaptive approach defines rhythm frequency bands on a participant-by-participant basis (e.g., alpha and beta frequency bands), avoiding having to rely on canonical frequency bands that may not accurately capture the neural phenomena of interest in each individual.
+This adaptive approach allows defining rhythm frequency bands on a participant-by-participant basis (e.g., alpha and beta frequency bands), avoiding having to rely on canonical frequency bands that may not accurately capture the neural phenomena of interest in each individual.

 ## Separating fractal and oscillatory components in the power-spectrum of simulated data